Creating MCR Connections to IBM Cloud Direct Link

 Specify these connection details:

-A summary page appears that includes the monthly cost.
+A summary page appears with drop-downs containing the MCR A-End and IBM cloud details, and the monthly cost.

 Click Back to make changes or click Add VXC.